-Degree: Bachelor of Arts Semester Hours: teacher education courses + music major Format: Face-to-face
+Semester Hours: teacher education courses + music major

 Admission Requirements All students seeking licensure to teach shall make application for admission to teacher education and to student teaching.
 Application for admission to teacher education is made at the end of the fall semester of the sophomore year and application for admission to student teaching is made at the end of the fall semester of the junior year.
 Transfer students are required to attend a teacher education program transfer orientation meeting their first semester on campus.